edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 [config-provider-snap]: #config-provider-snap

 Most EdgeX snaps have a [content interface](https://snapcraft.io/docs/content-interface) which allows another snap to seed it with configuration files.
 This is useful for replacing all the configuration files in a service snap via a config provider snap without manual user interaction.
+This should not to be confused with the [EdgeX Config Provider](../../microservices/configuration/ConfigurationAndRegistry).

 A config provider snap could be a standalone package with all the necessary configurations for multiple snaps.
-It will expose and one or more [interface](https://snapcraft.io/docs/interface-management) *slots* to allow connections from consumer *plugs*.
+It will expose one or more [interface](https://snapcraft.io/docs/interface-management) *slots* to allow connections from consumer *plugs*.
 The config provider snap can be released to the store just like any other snap.
-Upon a connection between consumer and provider snaps, the packaged config files get mounted inside the consumer snap, to be used by services.
+Upon a connection between provider and consumer snaps, the packaged config files get mounted inside the consumer snap, to be used by services.

 Please refer to [edgex-config-provider](https://github.com/canonical/edgex-config-provider), for an example.